kent-map/chirpy/_posts/2026-06-10-nevill-ground-suffrage.md

 ---
 title: "Women's Cricket and the Suffragette Movement in Kent"
-description: "A suffragette attack on the Nevill Ground Cricket Pavilion at Tunbridge Wells rocked
+description: "A suffragette attack on the Nevill Ground Cricket Pavilion at Tunbridge Wells shocked pre-war kent as women challenged their subjugated roles in society and their invisibility in sport."
 author: Amy Green
 date: 2026-01-01
 categories: [ sport, suffrage ]